 Kansas Homicide Criminal Defense

 At Rivera Law Firm, we understand the gravity of facing homicide charges in Kansas and the importance of an aggressive and comprehensive criminal defense.
-Founding Attorney Vinnie Rivera is dedicated to ensuring that every client's story is fully heard and understood by the judge and jury.
+Founding Attorney Vincent Rivera is dedicated to ensuring that every client's story is fully heard and understood by the judge and jury.

-With extensive experience in State and Federal courts, Vinnie has handled cases ranging from domestic battery and drug offenses to DUIs, sex crimes, and felony murder.
-As a two-time recipient of the Kansas Legal Educator Award and an active participant in numerous trial advocacy programs, Vinnie continually sharpens his skills in order to provide clients with the most effective and compelling defense possible.
-If you are charged with homicide in Kansas, you need an attorney who will tirelessly fight for your rights and tell your complete story; trust the expertise of Vinnie Rivera and the Rivera Law Firm to be your voice in court.
+With extensive experience in State and Federal courts, Vincent has handled cases ranging from domestic battery and drug offenses to DUIs, sex crimes, and felony murder.
+As a two-time recipient of the Kansas Legal Educator Award and an active participant in numerous trial advocacy programs, Vincent continually sharpens his skills in order to provide clients with the most effective and compelling defense possible.
+If you are charged with homicide in Kansas, you need an attorney who will tirelessly fight for your rights and tell your complete story; trust the expertise of Vincent Rivera and the Rivera Law Firm to be your voice in court.

 Jump to Section

 Murder is an off-grid person felony.
 Often off-grid felonies are very serious crimes, punishable by the death penalty or life imprisonment.
 Murder is intentional and premeditated killing of any person in the commission of kidnapping pursuant to a contract or agreement by an inmate or prisoner or while in the custody of an officer.

 Murder Is Also Intentional and Premeditated Killing of the Victim of One of the Following Crimes in the Commission Of, or After, Such Crime:

 - a law enforcement officer,

 - more than one person as a part of the same act,